trezor/trezor.js/README.md

 nodes is an array of Bitcoin.js HDNodes for addresses, with indexes being the index of the nodes.
 So, most often, `[externalChainHDNode, changeChainHDNode]`.

 coinName is "bitcoin", "litecoin", "dash", ...

+network is network for Bitcoin.js.
+If it's not present, trezor.js tries to find it by coinName in bitcoin.js table.

 ### Multitasking